villhelmms/bash-terminal-colors/README.md

 # Bash Terminal Color Scheme for Arch
 Based on a tutorial from [averagelinuxuser.com](https://averagelinuxuser.com/linux-terminal-color/)

-This is one of my first Bash scripts and also fisrt time using Git/GitHub.
+This is one of my first Bash scripts and also first time using Git/GitHub.